Prometheus-X-association/lrs-gateway/docs/design-document.md

 We will run manual and automatic tests.

-### Validate requirements
+### Validate requirements and potential risks
-Requirements validation tests
+Tests to validate requirements and potential risks.

 | Verified by scenario| Description | Test | Status |
 |---|---|---|---|